 While that’s certainly a testament to the work that Billy Walker has done since acquiring GlenAllachie in 2017, it’s also condemning to the rest of the whisky industry.
 Walker is apparently able to source very good sherry casks.
 Why aren’t others as well?

 Of course, it’s not just a matter of finding good casks.
 Billy Walker is also a very skillful, creative blender as he once again shows with the GlenAllachie 10 Years Cask Strength Batch 5.
-There are not only Pedro Ximénez and Oloroso puncheons in the mix, but virgin oak and Rioja casks also.
+There are not only Pedro Ximénez and Oloroso puncheons in the mix, but virgin oak and Rioja casks also (just like in Batch 6).
 The result is… Well, let’s found out!

 GlenAllachie 10 Years Cask Strength Batch 5 (55.9%, OB, 2021)